Mental Health Facilities Bowling Green, OH

 Zepf Center Nebraska - 18.7 miles from Bowling Green, OH

 Zepf Center Nebraska is a mental health facility in Toledo, OH, located at 905 Nebraska Avenue, in the 43607 zip code.
-Zepf Center Nebraska provides outpatient treatment and telemedicine/telehealth.
-Zepf Center Nebraska provides activity therapy, behavior modification and individual psychotherapy to adults, seniors 65 or older and young adults.
-Zepf Center Nebraska also supports people requiring dual diagnosis treatment, LGBT and people with trauma.
-Some other services available at Zepf Center Nebraska include assertive community treatment, supported employment and family psychoeducation.
+Zepf Center Nebraska provides telemedicine/telehealth and outpatient treatment.
+Zepf Center Nebraska provides group therapy, psychotropic medication and trauma therapy to adults, seniors 65 or older and young adults.
+Zepf Center Nebraska also supports LGBT, people with HIV or AIDS and people with PTSD.
+Some other services available at Zepf Center Nebraska include suicide prevention services, housing services and integrated primary care services.

 Learn More